pwinckles/rocfl/README.md

 `rocfl` is a command line utility for working with [OCFL](https://ocfl.io/) repositories.
 It currently only supports read operations.

+`rocfl` is able to interact with OCFL repositories located on the local filesystem or in S3.
+However, the S3 support is currently very slow.
+Listing all of the objects in an S3 repository will always be slow, but performance when interacting with individual objects will improve once it's possible to navigate directly to an object rather than having to crawl the entire repository looking for it.

 ## Installation

 You can either download a pre-built binary from the [releases page](https://github.com/pwinckles/rocfl/releases),